elmorenox/microblog-vpc-deployment-gcp/README.md

 1. **Circular Dependency in Terraform**
    - **Issue**: Creating a circular dependency between web_server and app_server resources
-   - **Solution**: Used a null_resource for provisioning after both instances were created, breaking the dependency cycle
+   - **Solution**: Used dependency management with depends_on attribute and null_resources where appropriate

 2. **SSH Connection Issues**
    - **Issue**: Difficulty connecting from Jenkins to the web server and from web server to app server
-   - **Solution**: Verified key permissions (chmod 600), added proper security group rules, and ensured the NAT gateway was configured correctly
+   - **Solution**: Verified key permissions (chmod 600), added proper firewall rules, and ensured Cloud NAT was configured correctly

 3. **Jenkins Pipeline Failures**
    - **Issue**: Test failures due to missing dependencies